North-East-India-Community/welcome/code-of-conduct.md

 - Excessive or unnecessary profanity.
 - Sustained disruption of community events, including meetings and presentations.
 - Recording or photography at community meetings and events without explicit permission.
-- Advocating for, or encouraging, any of the above behavior.</li>
+- Advocating for, or encouraging, any of the above behavior.

 Other conduct which could reasonably be considered inappropriate in a professional setting.